Larkinabout/fvtt-challenge-tracker/README.md

 - **outerCurrent:** Set the number of completed segments on the outer ring (successes).
 Default is `0`.
 Example: `outerCurrent: 3`
 - **innerCurrent:** Set the number of completed segments on the inner circle (failures).
 Default is `0`.
 Example: `innerCurrent: 3`
 - **outerColor:** Set the hex color of the outer ring (successes).
 The 'Outer Color' module setting will be ignored.
 Example: `outerColor: '#0000FF'`
 - **innerColor:** Set the hex color of the inner circle (failures).
 The 'Inner Color' module setting will be ignored.
-Example: `outerColor: '#0000FF'`
+Example: `innerColor: '#0000FF'`
 - **frameColor:** Set the hex color of the frame.
 The 'Frame Color' module setting will be ignored.
-Example: `outerColor: '#0000FF'`
+Example: `frameColor: '#0000FF'`
 - **size:** Set the size of the Challenge Tracker in pixels between 200 to 600.
 The 'Size' module setting will be ignored.
 Example: `size: 400`
 - **title:** Set the title of the Challenge Tracker in the window header.
 Default is `Challenge Tracker`.
 Example: `title: 'Skill Challenge 1'`